'I've been waiting to be this age': The story behind Julia Barretto's birthday beach photos

 View this post on Instagram

-Fellow celebrities sent their well-wishes in the comments section while there were those who expressed their admiration at her summer-inspired photos.
+Fellow celebrities sent their well-wishes in the comments section.
+Some expressed their admiration over her fitspiration and summer-themed photos.

 “Ivaaaahhh,” actress Alora Sasam wrote with fire emojis.